 Our common stock is listed on the New York Stock Exchange (NYSE).
-Under the rules of the NYSE, independent directors must comprise a majority of our Board.
-In addition, the rules of the NYSE require that, subject to specified exceptions, each member of a listed company's audit, compensation, and nominating and governance committees must be independent.
-Under the rules of the NYSE, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, the person does not have a relationship that would interfere with the exercise of such person's independent judgment in carrying out the responsibilities of a director.
+Under the listing standards of the NYSE, independent directors must comprise a majority of our Board.
+In addition, NYSE listing standards require that, subject to specified exceptions, each member of a listed company's audit, compensation, and nominating and corporate governance committees must be independent.
+Under the listing standards of the NYSE, no director qualifies as "independent" unless the board of directors affirmatively determines that the director does not have a material relationship with the company and he or she otherwise meets the criteria for independence under NYSE listing standards.

-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act and compensation committee members must satisfy the independence criteria set forth in Rule 10C-1(b)(1) of the Exchange Act.
-Each of these rules provide that, in order to be considered independent, a director may not, other than in his or her capacity as a member of the board of directors or any other board committee: (1) accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or (2) be an affiliated person of the listed company or any of its subsidiaries.
+Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act and compensation committee members must satisfy the independence criteria set forth in Rule 10C-1(b)(1) of the Exchange Act and applicable NYSE listing standards.

-Our Board has determined that none of Ms. Carnahan, Mr. Feehan, Mr. Goodyear, Mr. Gray, Mr. Kaplan, Mr. McGowan, Ms. Rice and Mr. Tebbe, representing eight (8) of our nine (9) directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of the NYSE.
-Our Board also determined that each of Ms. Carnahan (chair), Mr. Goodyear, Mr. Gray and Mr. McGowan, who comprise our audit committee, Mr. Feehan (chair), Mr. Kaplan and Mr. Tebbe, who comprise our Compensation Committee, and Ms. Rice (chair), Ms. Carnahan, Mr. Feehan, Mr. Goodyear, Mr. Gray, Mr. Kaplan, Mr. McGowan and Mr. Tebbe, who comprise our Nominating and Corporate Governance Committee, satisfy the independence standards for those committees established by the rules of the NYSE and applicable SEC rules.
+Our Board has determined that each of Ms. Carnahan, Mr. Feehan, Mr. Goodyear, Mr. Gray, Mr. Kaplan, Mr. McGowan, Ms. Rice and Mr. Tebbe, representing eight (8) of our nine (9) directors, is "independent" under the listing standards of the NYSE.
+Our Board also determined that each member of our Audit Committee and our Compensation Committee satisfies the heightened independence standards applicable to committee members serving on those committees under NYSE and SEC rules.
 In making these determinations, our Board considered the relationships that each non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.